sortedcord/m3down/readme.md

+> ### DRM Protection
+> This tool does not bypass or circumvent DRM in any way.
+So incase the lectures are protected by DRM, this tool cannot be used to download them.

 ## Setting Up

 This project only supports chromium based browsers, so you will need to install the browser along with a supported webdriver.